 - Developers will be more motivated, thus more productive by themselves

 - Developers will be more motivated, hence more collaborative (and so even more productive)

 The problem lies in that those benefits are hardly quantifiable and translatable into cash equivalent by any means.
 Average companies will likely ignore them while smart ones will build upon them.
 Are you working for the first kind or the second?

-Note 1: this article reflects my experience in France and Switzerland.
+This article reflects my experience in France and Switzerland.
 Maybe it’s different in other European countries and North America?

-Note 2: in Paris (France), there’s a recent trend of companies caring more about long-term profits.
+In Paris (France), there’s a recent trend of companies caring more about long-term profits.
 I can only hope it will get stronger